Regex Character Class

 Syntax for specifying character sets like [a-z], d, w.
 Defines the range of characters to match.

 A regex character class defines a set of characters to match.
-It includes custom classes using square brackets [] and predefined classes like d, w, and s.
+There are two types: custom classes using square brackets [] and predefined shorthand classes like \d, \w, and \s.
+As a fundamental building block of regular expressions, character classes appear in virtually every pattern.

-Unicode-aware regex supports property escapes like p{Script=Hiragana} to match characters from specific scripts or categories.
+Unicode-aware regex supports property escapes like \p{Script=Hiragana} to match characters from specific scripts or categories.
+In JavaScript, this is available since ES2018 when combined with the u flag.
+For processing Japanese text, \p{Script=Han} (kanji) and \p{Script=Katakana} (katakana) are particularly useful.

-Inside character classes, most metacharacters are treated as literals, but ], , ^ (at start), and - (range) retain special meaning.
-Text processing automation books demonstrate practical regex-based text processing.
+Inside character classes, most metacharacters are treated as literals, but ] (class end), \ (escape), ^ (negation at start), and - (range) retain special meaning.
+To match these literally, escape them or place them in positions where they lose their special meaning. find zinc supplements on Amazon demonstrate practical regex-based text processing.